redhat-developer/idetools.dev/blog/2024-06-20-lsp4ij-announcement.md

 To integrate our Quarkus and Qute language servers, the LSP support in IntelliJ needed to:

  * never freeze, even when the language server cannot be started.
- * do not rely on a timeout system, but instead properly manage LSP requests cancellations (when the file is modified for example)
+ * not rely on a timeout system, but instead properly manage LSP request cancellations (when the file is modified for example)
- * provide a UI allowing you to easily see the state of the language servers
+ * provide a UI allowing easy tracking of the state of the language servers
  * provide an LSP console that displays LSP traces and server logs.

 For these reasons, we developed the LSP support we needed directly within the [`Quarkus Tools for IntelliJ`](https://github.com/redhat-developer/intellij-quarkus/) plugin.
 It actually started as a port of the [`Eclipse LSP4E`](https://github.com/eclipse/lsp4e) project.
-It took us several years, but we finally ended up with an LSP support we were satisfied with, mature and efficient.
+It took us several years, but we ended up with an LSP support that was mature and efficient.

 In 2023, JetBrains finally decided to [start providing some LSP support](https://blog.jetbrains.com/platform/2023/07/lsp-for-plugin-developers/), but to only make it available in their commercial products, which was a not a good fit for us as we couldn't use it for `Quarkus Tools`.
 It was also lacking some features we really, really, liked in our LSP client, notably the LSP Consoles view.